-Okay, so now that you know my two favorite tricks of the trade (and how inexpensive blogging really is!), be sure to download my 5 top tips for blogging for profit.
+Okay, so now that you know my two favorite tricks of the trade (and how inexpensive blogging really is!), be sure to join my email list and download my best blogging tips!
 It’s free!

 For even more resources on how to make money from your blog, check out my Resources page.